 For Christians throughout the Christian world, Easter is the apex of the liturgical calendar.
 In the iconography of the Christian Church, the Risen Christ symbolizes the redemption of mankind; its new hope and its new possibilities.
 The words of the Gospel of Matthew continue to resonate two millennia later: "He is not here; he has risen, just as he said.
 Come and see the place where he lay."

 The hope for redemption that is epitomized by Easter is the common legacy of all men and women, whether believers or non-believers, no matter their stations in life or their geographic locations.
 In our own way, each of us yearns to build a better life for ourselves, our children, our grandchildren.
 But each of us also knows that the quest will too often exact a very personal toll, as witnessed by the crucifixion.
-William Butler Yeats, perhaps better than most, grasped the secular implications the Easter message: the possibility alongside the peril and uncertainty:
+William Butler Yeats, perhaps better than most, grasped the secular implications the Easter message: the possibilities alongside the peril and uncertainty:

 Easter, 1916